Royal Caribbean fleet

-During 2019-2020 season Adventure of the Seas offers 6- to 8-night itineraries from Fort Lauderdale FL to Bahamas and Caribbean to destinations including Grand Cayman, St Thomas, San Juan.
-The ship also offers select 6-night itineraries to Canada New England during summer months, and longer 10- to 11-night fall foliage cruises from September.
+In 2020, Adventure OTS offers 6- to 8-night itineraries from Fort Lauderdale FL to Bahamas and Caribbean to destinations including Grand Cayman, St Thomas, San Juan.
+The ship also offers select 6-night itineraries to Canada New England during summer months, and longer 10- to 11-nights fall foliage cruises from September.

-operates on 7-day tineraries to Western Caribbean (Cozumel Mexico, Jamaica, Labadee Haiti) and Bahamas-Eastern Caribbean (Nassau, St Maarten, Jamaica, Puerto Rico).
+operates on 7-day itineraries to Western Caribbean (Cozumel Mexico, Jamaica, Labadee Haiti) and Bahamas-Eastern Caribbean (Nassau, St Maarten, Jamaica, Puerto Rico).

 operates on round-trips out of Tampa to Western Caribbean (4-day Cozumel Mexico, 5-day Key West FL, Cozumel).

 In the summer, the ship operates in Europe on Mediterranean round-trips out of Barcelona (Italy, Greece, Turkey, Malta, Adriatic Sea).